So many people spend their entire life searching for money

 At the same time, I’m incredibly humble and grateful for the things I have – good and bad.
 I think that’s really important.
 You’ve got to be grateful for what you have, because when you’re grateful, the rest of it starts to unfold for you.

 So while you’re on your journey, think about gratitude.
 Start that morning ritual so that when you first wake up, the moment your eyes open you’re not thinking about having to reach for that cup of coffee, you’re thinking about what you’re most grateful for.
 If you do this every morning it will start to change the way you behave.
 Remember, a habit takes a minimum of six weeks to form.

-As always, do me a favour, and live with purpose.
+As always, do me a favor, and live with purpose.